Skip to content

 Chop Description

-wait_checks Resolve successful agent wait dependencies and write ready.json
+wait_checks Resolve successful agent and closed-bead waits; write ready.json

-wait_checks only unblocks a named dependency when the newest matching agent, or the newest matching workflow root and all of its children, has a done.json outcome of "completed".
-Failed, killed, crashed, still-running, malformed, or missing done.json artifacts do not satisfy %wait; the dependent agent remains parked until a later successful run of the same dependency name appears.
+wait_checks unblocks a named dependency when the newest matching agent, or the newest matching workflow root and all of its children, has a successful terminal done.json outcome: "completed", "noop", "epic_approved", or "plan_committed".
+A wait on an epic-approved planner waits for that planner, not for the host-owned epic it launched; use bead waits or a wait on the launched epic clan for that. "noop" agents can also satisfy waits even though they are hidden from normal done-agent lists.
+Failed, killed, stopped, crashed, still-running, malformed, or missing done.json artifacts do not satisfy %wait; the dependent agent remains parked until a later successful run of the same dependency name appears. "plan_rejected" is deliberately identity-terminal for exact artifact waits but does not satisfy a named %wait.

 checks (5-minute interval)